duanebester/gpui-websocket/README.md

 `chat` is a simple window that displays the lastest chat that has been received from the server.

+Run the `ws-server` first and then the `chat` app as we don't handle any errors or retries yet.

 Youtube link - https://youtu.be/WQt4ur7fcd0